 Working Together states; “The purpose of reviews of serious child safeguarding cases, at both local and national level, is to identify improvements to be made to safeguard and promote the welfare of children.”

 A review is triggered by a Serious Incident or a concerning situation.
 Serious child safeguarding cases are those in which:

-(a) abuse or neglect of a child is known or suspected; and
+- abuse or neglect of a child is known or suspected and

 In May 2019 Oxfordshire adopted new multi-agency safeguarding arrangements.
-As a result new arrangements have come in to effect for commissioning and publishing ‘child safeguarding practice reviews’ in line with Working Together 2018.
+As a result new arrangements came in to effect for commissioning and publishing ‘child safeguarding practice reviews’ in line with Working Together 2018.

 Oxfordshire Case Reviews

 Partnership Review Reports

 There are no partnership review reports at this time.

 Learning from Child Safeguarding Practice Reviews

 For OSCB Learning Summaries from Reviews please visit the Learning from Child Safeguarding Practice Reviews page